alltechdev/jtech-dpad-apk/README.md

 ## JtechForums App

-Android app for [JtechForums](https://forums.jtechforums.org/dumb) with D-Pad navigation support and push notifications (ntfy).
+Android app for [JtechForums](https://forums.jtechforums.org/dumb) with D-Pad navigation support and push notifications.

 ## About